How the most important invention of the last few hundred years affects giving

 Philantropy as a segment of human activity has changed over the last few years but not necessarily on those ends that one would expect.
 It has become incredibly easy for philantropic organizations to reach people and also very easy to achieve microdonations by tying in giving pledges with the shopping process, not just online but also in brick-and-mortar stores.

-Yet one of the most impotant innovations of the last 500 years is not being used to advance the most important aspect that can let philantropic non-profits build trust: full transparency.
-Even with a digitalised global economic system, digital money transfers and technology trends like IoT enabling positive change throughout the world: there are no means to actually track the use of any funds that go to charitable oganisations if those organisations aren’t next door and easy to inspect.
+Yet one of the most important innovations of the last 500 years is not being used to advance the most important aspect that can let philanthropic non-profits build trust: full transparency.
+Even with a digitalised global economic system, digital money transfers and technology trends like IoT enabling positive change throughout the world: there are no means to actually track the use of any funds that go to charitable organisations if those organisations aren’t next door and easy to inspect.

 Triple-entry accounting, as made possible by the evolution of Blockchains, means that transactions between any two parties can easily be made transparent, publicly, at marginal cost and no operational overhead.
 This changes the game in so far that collusion of people in little-observed industries is made virtually impossible.